Robert Langdon Foreman, Jr. known to one and all as “Bob,” passed away on January 22, 2017. He had turned 90 last June. Born in

 Bob was predeceased by his first wife Betty, his son Jim, and by his younger brother Rawson.

-He leaves behind his wife Anne Kelcovic Foreman and his children Robert III and Alex a.
+He leaves behind his wife Anne and his son Robert III.

 To see a 1983 video featuring Joe Patten, Bob Van Camp, and R.L.
 Foreman, Jr., click here.